projectcalico/calico/maintenance/ebpf/enabling-bpf.md

    none on /sys/fs/bpf type bpf (rw,nosuid,nodev,noexec,relatime,mode=700)
    ```

    If you see no output, then the BPF filesystem is not mounted; consult the documentation for your OS distribution to see how to make sure the file system is mounted at boot in its standard location  /sys/fs/bpf.
 This may involve editing `/etc/fstab` or adding a `systemd` unit, depending on your distribution.
-If the file system is not mounted on the host then eBPF mode will work normally until {{site.prodname}} is restarted, at which point workload netowrking will be disrupted for several seconds.
+If the file system is not mounted on the host then eBPF mode will work normally until {{site.prodname}} is restarted, at which point workload networking will be disrupted for several seconds.

 #### Configure {{site.prodname}} to talk directly to the API server